Environmental Compliance & Hazardous Materials

 The real project impact

-We have seen projects in Bel Air, Pacific Palisades, and the Hollywood Hills where the presence of protected oaks on the property fundamentally altered the building program.
-A mature California Live Oak can have a canopy spread of 50-70 feet, and the protected zone extends to the drip line.
-When that tree sits in the middle of where you planned your foundation, you do not get to remove the tree - you redesign the house around the tree, or you go through a permit process that may take months and may ultimately be denied.
+Protected trees on hillside and canyon properties throughout the greater Los Angeles area - Pacific Palisades, the Hollywood Hills, Bel Air, and similar neighborhoods - can fundamentally alter what is buildable on a property.
+A mature California Live Oak can have a canopy spread of 50-70 feet, and the Tree Protection Zone (TPZ) typically extends 15 feet beyond the drip line.
+When that tree sits in the area of a proposed foundation, the design may need to be reconfigured around the tree, or the owner must go through a permit process that may take months and may ultimately be denied.

 Jurisdiction matters